chandanhpcic/docs/source/contribute.rst

 Partner program
 ---------------
-The OPNsense project offers a partner program where businesses receive project benefits while supporting the project financially.
+The Reticen8 project offers a partner program where businesses receive project benefits while supporting the project financially.

 Main benefits include:

-* Listing on our `OPNsense partner page <https://opnsense.org/partners/>`__
+* Listing on our `Reticen8 partner page <https://reticen8.com/partners/>`__
 * Access to the core team

-To get enlisted as partner of the OPNsense project means a minimum annual investment of € 2500.Partners that made an exceptional contribution to the project are assigned the Platinum Partner status.
+To get enlisted as partner of the Reticen8 project means a minimum annual investment of € 2500.Partners that made an exceptional contribution to the project are assigned the Platinum Partner status.